How the ‘Real Housewives’ Franchise Became a Hotbed of Crime

 Several of Girardi’s co-stars have also run into legal difficulties, mostly to do with money.
 Dorit Kemsley and her husband Paul (“PK”) Kemsley recently settled a reported $1.2 million lawsuit filed against them by her former business partner in her beachwear company.
 The couple denied they were at fault but were ordered to pay nearly $30,000 to the plaintiffs.
 Lisa Vanderpump and her husband Ken Todd have been hit with several lawsuits relating to working conditions and unpaid wages in the Los Angeles restaurants they own, including most recently a $100,000 lawsuit for unpaid produce in February 2021.
 They’ve also denied wrongdoing and said they’ll pay any money they owe.
 Former cast member Taylor Armstrong was forced to sell her wedding ring on eBay after being sued for $1.5 million owed by her husband Russell Armstrong, who took his own life in 2011.

 Outside of the scandal-hit 90210, the most notorious incident in the alleged “Housewives crime wave” went down in its New Jersey franchise.
 Teresa Giudice, the longest-serving cast member on The Real Housewives of New Jersey, was jailed for mail, wire, and bankruptcy fraud alongside her husband Joe Giudice.
 In 2015, she was released after serving 11 months of a 15-month sentence.
-Joe was sentenced to 41 months and was eventually deported to Italy by ICE, where he now lives, as he wasn’t a U.S. citizen.
+Joe was sentenced to 41 months and was eventually deported by ICE to Italy, where he now lives, as he wasn’t a U.S. citizen.

 So what’s driving this trend?
 After all, why would anyone go on reality TV if they’ve got skeletons in their closet?